 Major Health Systems Bypass Insurers and Pursue Full Charges from Accident Victims

 Low-income victims of automobile collisions rely on Medicaid to cover their medical bills.
 But what happens when the hospitals and doctors who provide these victims medical care never send the bills to Medicaid?
-What happens when the medical providers try to make a dollar off of their misfortune rather than send the bills to Medicaid, even when the victims provide their Medicaid cards?
+What happens when medical providers try to profit from their misfortune rather than submit the bills to Medicaid, even when the victims provide their Medicaid cards?
 What happens when the hospitals refuse repeated requests to do so?

 Categories